 My advice: schedule your meditation practice and make it a point to keep that time.

 You can start by bringing self-awareness on the excuses your mind is telling you.
 “I don’t have the time” is an excuse.
 Not having the time means not having your priorities clear, this is another reason knowing your why is important.

 When you understand the importance of making time for you, you will find the time.

 Write it on your agenda, don’t leave it for last.
 Schedule it.

 It can be hard for all of us to find the extra time.
-But it is extremely importante to plan.
-After, you just have to show up consistently as best you can.
+But it is extremely important to plan.
+After, you just must show up consistently as best you can.

 You will start seeing results and that will be all the motivation you need to continue.

 When you have a meditation practice, and you set aside that space, it can create more freedom; as you become more focused, have more clarity, feel more grounded and productive throughout the rest of your day.